coveo/plasma/packages/website/docs/Slider.md

 # Best Practices

 A slider is appropriate when providing **an exact value is not important**.
 Sliders typically allow users to adjust the intensity of an effect, such as a percentage of opacity, or when an approximate value is sufficient, for example when choosing a flight departure time.
 It helps visualize a range of allowed values.
+Consider the following:

 * Use a slider when page real estate is not an issue and when visualizing the range helps users make more informed choices.
 * The slider should have a range of up to 100 values.